jeremylt/personal_website/_sources/index.rst.txt

 `libCEED <https://www.github.com/CEED/libCEED>`_
 --------------------------------------------------------------------------------

 libCEED provides fast algebra for element-based discretizations, designed for performance portability, run-time flexibility, and clean embedding in higher level libraries and applications.
-It offers a C99 interface as well as bindings for Fortran, Python, Julia, and Rust.
+It offers a C99 interface as well as bindings for Fortran, `Python <https://pypi.org/project/libceed/>`_, `Julia <https://juliapackages.com/p/libceed>`_ , and `Rust <https://lib.rs/crates/libceed>`_.
 While our focus is on high-order finite elements, the approach is mostly algebraic and thus applicable to other discretizations in factored form.

 .. figure:: img/FluidsVortices.png